Battle of Ovaro

-The Battle of Ovaro was a battle between the Nazi-backed Cossacks who had settled in Northern Friuli (who had created the semi-independent entity of Kosakenland), and the Italian partisans on 1 May 1945, in Ovaro, with its culmination being on 2 May 1945.
-The battle brought to the end of "Kosakenland in Nord Italien" and the start of the Cossack retreat towards Lienz.
+The Battle of Ovaro was a battle between the Kazachi Stan, the Nazi-backed Cossack collaborators who had settled in Northern Friuli and created the puppet entity of Kosakenland, and the Italian partisans on 1 May 1945, in Ovaro, with its culmination being on 2 May 1945.
+The battle brought to the end of "Kosakenland in Nord Italien" and the start of the Cossack retreat towards Austria.

 Background

 Operation Ataman

 During the summer of 1944, Northern Friuli became a major center of partisan activity, culminating in the proclamation of the Republic of Carnia on 26 September.
-In response, SS and Police leader Odilo Globocnik, based in Trieste, initiated Operation Ataman, which brought about 22,000 Cossacks including soldiers, elders, and families and 4,000 Caucasians to the region using around fifty military trains.
-After suppressing the partisan republic, the Cossacks established the so-called “Kosakenland in Norditalien”, a semi-autonomous territory promised by the Germans, complete with their own institutions, religion, and lifestyle.
-Verzegnis became the headquarters of their supreme commander Pëtr Nikolaevič Krasnov, and several local towns were renamed after Russian cities, while Tolmezzo hosting the Cossack's autonomous council.
+In response, Higher SS and Police leader Odilo Globocnik, based in Trieste, initiated Operation Ataman, which brought in the Kazachi Stan mobile encampment of Cossack collaborators.
+They included about 22,000 Cossack troops and families and 4,000 Caucasians to the region using around fifty military trains.
+After suppressing the partisan republic, the Cossacks established the so-called "Kosakenland in Norditalien", a puppet territory sponsored by the Nazi Germany, complete with their own institutions, religion, and lifestyle.
+Verzegnis became the headquarters of their supreme commander Pyotr Krasnov, and several local towns were renamed after Russian cities, while Tolmezzo hosting the Cossack's autonomous council.
 The area was divided between Cossack and Caucasian settlements, the latter under Sultan Klych-Girey.
-Despite the majority of the Cossacks being aligned with the Germans, some Cossacks and Caucasians defected to the Italian Resistance, forming the so-called "Stalin Battalion".
+Some Cossacks and Caucasians defected to the Italian Resistance, forming the so-called Stalin Battalion.